V1T: large-scale mouse V1 response prediction using a Vision Transformer

 \section{Abstract}

 Accurate predictive models of the visual cortex neural response to natural visual stimuli remain a challenge in computational neuroscience.
 In this work, we introduce V{ 1}T, a novel Vision Transformer based architecture that learns a shared visual and behavioral representation across animals.
 We evaluate our model on two large datasets recorded from mouse primary visual cortex and outperform previous convolution-based models by more than 12.7\% in prediction performance.
-Moreover, we show that the attention weights learned by the Transformer correlate with the population receptive fields.
-Our model thus sets a new benchmark for neural response prediction and captures characteristic features of the visual cortex.
+Moreover, we show that the self-attention weights learned by the Transformer correlate with the population receptive fields.
+Our model thus sets a new benchmark for neural response prediction and can be used jointly with behavioral and neural recordings to reveal meaningful characteristic features of the visual cortex.
 Code available at \href{https://github.com/bryanlimy/V1T}{github.com/bryanlimy/V{ 1}T}.